clearwater/octopress/content/post/2017-04-29-switecx25-quad-driver-support.markdown

 <!--more-->

-In the past I've been unable to find a low-volume supplier for the [X12.017 Quad Driver Chip](/gaugette/2012/01/19/x12-quad-driver-chip/)
-However recently a number of functionally identical chips have become available.
+In the past I've been unable to find a low-volume supplier for the [X12.017 Quad Driver Chip](/gaugette/2012/01/19/x12-quad-driver-chip/), or any of the functionally identical chips from other manufacturers.
+These are the ones I know about:

  - The VID VID6606 Quad Driver {{< xref src="/resources/vid/2009111391612_VID6606%20manual%20060927.pdf" label="(datasheet)" >}}
  - The [NOST Microelectronics](http://www.nostm.com) BY8920 Quad Driver {{< xref src="/resources/nost/1428412011616by8290datasheet.pdf" label="(datasheet, in Chinese)" >}}
  - The AX1201728SG (by EmMicroe maybe?)

+ Recently both the AX1201728SG and VID6606 have become readily available in small quantities.

 The AX1201728SG
 ---------------

- The AX1201728SG is now readily available in low quantities from ebay, Alibaba, etc.
+ The AX1201728SG is available in single quantities from ebay for a few dollars apiece.
- The one complication is that they are only available in SOP28 surface mount packages, which are a little harder to prototype with than DIP packages.
+ The one complication is that they are SOP28 surface mount packages, which are a little harder to prototype with than DIP packages.
  I bought some drivers, and some SOP28 to DIP28 adaptors so I could mount the drivers on a breadboard for testing.